The Spingarn Medal

 RECOMMENDATION FOR THE AWARD

-Recommendations should be submitted in writing to The Spingarn Medal Committee, Attention: Mildred B. Roxborough 1095 Avenue of the Americas, Suite 24D, New York, NY 10036 by December 31st of each year for the following year's consideration.
+Recommendations should be submitted in writing to The Spingarn Medal Committee, Attention: Mildred B. Roxborough 1095 Avenue of the Americas, Suite 24D, New York, NY 10036 on or before December 31st of each year for the following year's consideration.
 Such communications should state in detail the achievements of the person recommended.
-You may dowload detailed application instructions here (pdf).
+You may download detailed application instructions here (pdf).